-	Clinical or counseling psychology graduate students from accredited doctoral programs are eligible to apply.
-The annual internship stipend is $24,000.
-Benefits include medical insurance, two weeks of vacation plus December-January holiday week break, sick leave, and generous professional development leave.
+Clinical, Counseling, or School Psychology graduate students from accredited doctoral programs are eligible to apply.
+The annual internship stipend is $31,200.
+Benefits include medical insurance and generous paid time off (see brochure for details).

-	For more information about our internships, download the Clinical Psychology Internship Handbook.
+For more information about our internships, download the MARI Clinical Psychology Internship Handbook.

 Training Model and Culture

 We espouse a scientist-practitioner model that emphasizes the importance of integrating scientific data and inquiry into our training and clinical work; training in a wide variety of evidence-based treatments; immersion in clinical services including individual, group, and couples psychotherapy, as well as psychological testing; broad training across the age span, across a wide variety of clients with varying diagnoses and presenting problems, and across a wide array of evidence-based and theoretically varied intervention techniques;

 the importance of providing intensive and varied supervision; and training in a supportive, multidisciplinary setting with supervisors dedicated to this task, and among a large cohort of fellow trainees at various levels.

 Interns are integral members of our highly experienced, multidisciplinary treatment teams.
 They participate in staff meetings and discussions, and their suggestions and observations about our service delivery system are seriously considered.
 Trainees’ skill levels and clinical interests are carefully considered in designing and tailoring clinical assignments and training experiences to the professional development of each trainee.